USEPA/workshops/_posts/2015-01-15-08-Repeat-Reproduce.md

 {% highlight text %}
 ##    user  system elapsed
-##   0.164   0.000   0.166
+##   0.153   0.000   0.153
 {% endhighlight %}

 Now only 2 orders of magnitude difference.
 In short, if an obvious vector or primitive solution exists, use that.
-If those aren't clear and you need to use a loop, use one.
+If those aren't clear and you need to use a loop, don't be afraid to use one.
 There are plenty of examples where a vectorized solution exists for a loop, but it may be difficult to code and understand.
 Personally, I think it is possible to go too far down the vectorized path.
 Do it when it makes sense, otherwise take advantage of the for loop!
+You can always try and speed things up after you have got your code working the first time.

 ###return
 The last control structure we are going to talk about is `return()`.
 All `return()` does is provides a result from a function and terminates the function.
 You may be asking yourself, didn't we get terminate and get a value from the functions we just created?
 We did and `return()` is not mandatory for R functions as they will return the last calculation.
 However, I do think that including a `return()` is good practice and allows us to be clear and more specific about what you get out of your functions.
 Let's take a look at the `sum_vec()` function (even though, I just explained why this is not the best function), the `odd_even()` function  and make simple changes to take advantage of `return()`.